dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-01-tough-mudder-training-update.md

 Tough mudder is going to take me about three hours to complete.
 It will require me to sustain running and be able to do short bursts of very intense activities.
 I really don't have much to say this at this stage because I've just started to focus on improving my conditioning.
 My biggest focus until this point has been on learning to run again.

 However, I love kettlebells for conditioning myself.
 They allow you to perform some brutual full body workouts that leave you begging for mercy in a matter of minutes.
-I have a kattlebell workout that last under 10 mins that I'm using to gauge the improvement of my conditioning.
-It's quite simple
+I have a kettlebell workout that lasts under 10 mins that I'm using to gauge the improvement of my conditioning.
+It's quite simple:

 1. 30 Swings &ndash; 20kg
 2. 15 Presses &ndash; 16kg/12Kg